MaxDB: History

-The database development started in 1977 as a research project at the Technical University of Berlin headed by Rudolf Munz.
-In the early 1980s it became a database product that subsequently was owned by Nixdorf Computer, Siemens-Nixdorf, Software AG and today by SAP AG.
+The database development started in 1977 as a research project at Technische Universität Berlin headed by Rudolf Munz.
+In the early 1980s it became a database product that was subsequently owned by Nixdorf Computer, Siemens-Nixdorf, Software AG and today by SAP AG.
 It has at various times been named VDN, RDS, Reflex, Supra 2, DDB/4, Entire SQL-DB-Server and Adabas D. In 1997 SAP acquired the software from Software AG and developed it as SAP DB, releasing the source code under the GNU General Public License in October 2000.

-In 2003 SAP AG and MySQL AB jointly re-branded the database system to MaxDB.
-In October 2007 this reselling agreement was terminated and sales and support of the database reverted to SAP.
+In 2003 SAP AG and MySQL AB jointly re-branded the database system as MaxDB.
+In October 2007 this reselling agreement was terminated and sales and support of the database were reverted to SAP.
 SAP AG now manages MaxDB development, distribution, and support.
 New versions of the source code of MaxDB are no longer available under the GNU General Public License.
 SAP also stated that "Further commercial support concepts to cover mission critical use requirements outside of SAP scenarios are currently subject to discussion."